How to quickly get and use a Slack API bot token

 The information returned by conversations.members is basic—it just lists paginated user IDs.
 Want to find out more information about one of these users?
 In the response JSON you receive in the tester above, take note of one of the user ID strings listed under the members array.

-• Mentioning users with chat.postMessage
+• Mentioning users with the chat.postMessage API method

-When posting messages with chat.postMessage and mentioning a user, you'll need the user's ID to address them.
+When posting messages with the chat.postMessage API method and mentioning a user, you'll need the user's ID to address them.
 Our message markup syntax is special for mentioning users.
+If our app's user ID were U123456 and I were composing the text field of chat.postMessage, I would mention myself with:

 <@U123456> Hello to myself!